Rugby gaining some ground in scrum for sporting cash

 TO LAS VEGAS

-Recent developments show that rugby union, in which teams have 15 players compared to the 11 in football, is at least moving in the right direction.
+Recent developments show that rugby union, in which teams have 15 players compared to the 11 in soccer, is at least moving in the right direction.

 According to World Rugby some 7.23 million people played the sport in 2014, compared with 2.6 million seven years earlier.
 In that time countries such as China, Brazil and Canada have broken in to the top 20 participating in the sport and the women's game has been growing.